aayuv17/Multithreaded-Password-Cracker/README.md

-# Java-Password-Cracker
+# Multithreaded-Password-Cracker
-A distributed password cracker implemented using Java
+A multithreaded password cracker implemented using Java

 ## Introduction